SSIS Script Task

 • ReadOnlyVariables: Please select the variables you want to use in the SSIS Script Task, which may be user-defined or System default variables.
 Remember, variables selected as ReadOnlyVariables are used for the Read-only purpose (we can’t alter them)

 • ReadWriteVariables: Please select the variables you want to use in this task, which may be user-defined or System default variables.
-Remember, variables selected as ReadWriteVariables can alter according to our requirements.
+Remember, variables selected as ReadWriteVariables can be altered according to our requirements.

 Please select the variables by clicking the Eclipse (…) button ReadOnlyVariables option.